Solid (Standard) Fleece vs Grid Fleece

 As with any base-type layer, grid fleece works better when the layer is more form-fitting.

-The grid fleece price is comparable to standard fleece at this point.
-Discount stores sell grid fleece for a reasonable price.
-And ECWCS pullovers or similar for the military get sold at a competitive price.
+At this point, the grid fleece price is comparable to standard fleece.
+ECWCS pullovers or similar military items are sold at a competitive price.

 USMC issued “Frog fleece” with a kangaroo pocket.
 As a side note, the genuine military issue gets made with Polartec Power Dry fleece.